-The Effects of Tawheed at the time of death—Imaam Ibnul Qayyim
+The Effects of Tawheed at The Time of Death- By Imaam Ibnul Qayyim [rahimahullaah] [PDF 2 pages ]

-The person [who is blessed with the ability to utter this testimony of faith] focuses his attention completely on Allaah- turns to Allaah with his heart, soul and desire; submitting to Him alone inwardly and outwardly.
-His inward affair (i.e. the heart and soul) and outward affair (i.e. what he proclaims) become the same, and he sincerely says: “None has the right to be worshipped except Allaah.”
-Indeed, his heart is freed from attachment to other than Allaah and departs from inclining towards other than Him.
-All the worldly life departs from his heart and thus he is about to stand in the presence of his Lord.
-The intensity of his desires is extinguished and his heart is filled with the (affair) of the afterlife, so it becomes the attention of his eyes and the worldly life is forgotten.
+The person [who is blessed with the ability to utter this testimony of faith] focuses his attention completely on Allaah- turns to Allaah with his soul and desire and submits to Allaah alone, inwardly and outwardly.
+The person’s hidden affair [i.e. the heart and soul] and outward affair [i.e. what he proclaims] testify to the same thing, so he sincerely says: “None has the right to be worshipped except Allaah.”
+His heart is freed from attachment to other than Allaah -all the worldly [desires] leaves the heart because he is about to stand in Allaah’s presence.
+The intensity of his desire [for the worldly life] is extinguished and the heart is filled with the [desire for] the afterlife, and thus it becomes the attention of his eyes and the worldly life is forgotten.
 [When] this sincere testimony is his last deed, it purifies him from sins and thus Allaah enters [him into a noble position].
 That is because he meets Allaah with a truthful and pure testimony, whose outward manifestation is in agreement with [what is hidden in the heart and soul].